google/santa/docs/introduction/binary-authorization-overview.md

 (ES) framework events to authorize new executions in its [authorizer client](../binaries/santad#event-streams).
-This framework ensures that `santad` has the opportunity to allow or deny the execution of a binary before it any code in that binary is executed.
+This framework ensures that `santad` has the opportunity to allow or deny the execution of a binary before any code in that binary is executed.

 ## Flow of a New Execution